Why choose this course?

 Semester 1 (September - December) introduces you to the six core areas of psychology: cognitive, social, biological, developmental, individual differences, and conceptual issues, which are especially beneficial for those students who did not study Psychology in their undergraduate degree.

 Semester 2 (January - May) concentrates on the way psychology is applied in real-world settings and different occupations.
-You may choose to study how witnesses of crime are interviewed (Investigative Psychology module), the role motivation plays in the sporting arena (Sport Psychology module), or the usefulness of psychometric testing in the workplace (Testing in the Workplace module), to name just a few of the possibilities.
+You may choose to study how witnesses of crime are interviewed (Investigative Psychology module), the role motivation plays in the sporting arena (Sports Psychology module), or the usefulness of psychometric testing in the workplace (Testing in the Workplace module), to name just a few of the possibilities.

 The core Research Methods module is studied in both semesters and introduces you to quantitative and qualitative methods.
 These analytical techniques provide you with the necessary skills to undertake your Master's project in the summer months (June - August).